wp-plugins/design-approval-system/readme.txt

   * Send automatic confirmation emails.
   * Display a versions menu to show previous versions of a design.
   * Hide notes to show just the design on the design review page.
 (Especially nice for web designers wanting to show what a design will look like on a page.)
+  *	Show you a list of all of your clients and projects!
+(Project Board page)
   * …and much more!

 = DAS PRO BUNDLE =